DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

 The `traversableDirections` object needs to be created every time and eventually garbage collected (keep in mind that this code might be running at 60fps).
+This can be mitigated by directly mutating a single `traversableDirections` object properties.

-The hash-map implementation of `traversableDirections` is way less readable to me than the bit flag - which is crystal clear:
+Either way, the hash-map implementation of `traversableDirections` is way less readable to me than the bit flag - which is crystal clear:

 ```javascript